OriginalGuru/cloning-your-first-repo/README.md

 Add any files or edits:
 > git add .

-Prepare your files for submission and write a note for yourself:
+Prepare your files for submission and write a note for yourself.
+For example:
-> git commit -m "completed hello-world assignment"
+> git commit -m "edited data.txt"

 Submit your assignment:
 > git push